geographika/mappyfile-geojson/README.rst

 Notes
 -----

-+ Can calculate extent of input features, with optional buffer
++ Can calculate extent of input features, with an optional buffer (by passing an ``extent_buffer`` to the ``convert`` function)
-+ Multipart features currently not implemented
++ Multipart features are supported
++ Coordinate sequences with Z values are supported, but Z values are ignored as they are not supported in Mapserver inline features.
++ As a MapServer ``LAYER`` only supports a single geometry type, all features in the GeoJSON file should also be of the same type (however a mix of multipart and non-multipart features is supported e.g. LineString and MultiLineString)
-+ Nested properties are not supported
++ Nested JSON properties are not supported:

   .. code-block:: json